AlbertDeFusco/recipe-chatbot/homeworks/hw2/app/README.md

 ### ⚡ Auto-Save
 - **Real-time Updates**: All changes automatically saved to SQLite database
 - **No Manual Save**: Changes persist immediately upon interaction
-- **Database Sync**: Toggle and text changes instantly update the database
+- **Database Sync**: Review status and text changes instantly update the database

 ### 📥 Export Functionality
 - **Export to CSV**: Download all coded data with a single click